nicholasgswanson/nicholasgswanson.github.io/_pages/about.md

   - /about.html
 ---

 I am a Postdoctoral Fellow at the King Center on Global Development at Stanford University.
-In 2025 I will join the World Bank as an Economist in the Development Impact Evaluation Department.
+In 2025 I will join Cornell as an Assistant Professor in the Department of Economics.

 My research focuses on Development, Behavioral and Labor Economics.